suspicious-pineapple/linux-on-yoga-pro-7i/README.md

 - Trackpad and touch not working on mint
 - No audio on Pop!_OS by default
 - If audio works, very high pitched and low volume
-- No WiFI after waking up from suspend
+- No WiFi after waking up from suspend

 (Using Fedora KDE)